yusragundogdu/stack-yusra/README.md

 2.  **Add files to the staging area:** Use the `git add .` command to add all files (coordinates.csv and point.py) to the staging area.

-3.  **Commit changes:** Use the `git commit -m "Your commit message"` command to commit the staged changes with a descriptive message.
+3.  **Commit changes:** Use the `git commit -m "Eklendi"` command to commit the staged changes with a descriptive message.
 For example: `git commit -m "Added coordinates.csv and point.py files"`.

 4.  **Connect to the remote repository:** Use the `git remote add origin https://github.com/yusragundogdu/point-package.git` command to connect your local repository to the remote repository on GitHub.